Borjampm/gpti-grupo20/README.md

 ## Commands

 - `/start` - Welcome message and introduction to natural language interaction
-- `/help` - Display options menu with all 18 features (now includes AI option 18)
+- `/help` - Display options menu with all 17 features
 - `/about` - Information about the bot and its capabilities
 - `/manual` - Access manual mode with numbered options for direct action selection